Tyrod Taylor: 2024 season

-On March 14, 2024, Taylor signed a two-year deal with the New York Jets, serving as backup to starting quarterback Aaron Rodgers.
+On March 14, 2024, Taylor signed a two-year, $12 million deal with the New York Jets, serving as backup to starting quarterback Aaron Rodgers.
 In Week 1 against the San Francisco 49ers, Taylor came in during garbage time and threw a touchdown pass in his lone drive.
 In Week 17, facing a 40-point deficit against the Buffalo Bills, Taylor replaced Rodgers with 12:37 remaining in the fourth quarter.
 He completed 11-of-14 pass attempts for 83 yards and two touchdowns, which prevented a Jets shutout.

 2025 season

 Taylor remained with the Jets for the 2025 season, despite requiring arthroscopic knee surgery during the preseason, and would serve as backup to newly-signed quarterback Justin Fields.
 Taylor made his first appearance of the 2025 season in a Week 2 game against the Buffalo Bills, when Fields suffered a concussion with 12:03 remaining in the fourth quarter.
 Taylor was able to complete 7 of his 11 pass attempts for 56 yards and the only Jets touchdown of the day.
 Prior to the team's Week 8 matchup against the Cincinnati Bengals, Aaron Glenn ruled Taylor out due to a knee injury and named Fields as the starter for the game.
+Taylor was again named as New York's starter entering their Week 12 matchup against the Baltimore Ravens.

+Green Bay Packers

+On May 4, 2026, Taylor signed a one-year, $2.5 million contract with the Green Bay Packers to back-up Jordan Love.